Folk high school

 How does folk high school work?

 Courses offered at folk high school can be anything from a one year course to a summer class.
-You have to be over 18 years of age to study at a folk high school and you can even distance study.
+You have to be 18 years of age or older to study at a folk high school and you can even distance study.

 There is no tuition cost at a folk high school, but you will need to pay for course literature, materials, food and housing.
-You can apply for financial aid from CSN.
+You can apply for financial aid from the Swedish Board of Student Finance (CSN).

 Course content can vary